The Best Classic Homemade Stuffing

 That’s it.
 Pretty simple.
 Each of these ingredients are very easy to find in the grocery store.

-What seasoning do I need for classic homemade stuffing?
+What seasoning do I use for homemade stuffing?

 Marjoram and poultry seasoning are the go to dried herbs for my stuffing seasoning.